You have what it takes to succeed on a CLEP exam. Create a study plan, read practice tips, and get ready for your exam.

 Check with your librarian about locating study aids relevant to the exam you plan to take.
 These materials may include, for example, videos made by education-oriented companies and organizations, language audio files, and computer software.

 Check out the resources below, compiled by the CLEP test development committee and staff members.
-(But be aware that these sources aren’t designed specifically to provide preparation for a CLEP exam.
-And we, of course, have no control over their content and cannot vouch for their accuracy.)
+Although the sources weren't designed specifically for CLEP exams, you may find some of the information helpful as you prepare for your test.

 - Online Education Database Library